base/mcm-go/cmd/mcmctl/README.md

 - Creates a proposal to set the pause status of the bridge
 - The bridge account PDA is automatically derived from the bridge program ID (using seed `"bridge"`)
-- Guardian must be the MCM authority (multisig signer PDA)
+- The guardian is automatically fetched from the Bridge account on-chain
 - Paused: `true` to pause bridge operations, `false` to unpause
 - Fetches current on-chain state automatically
 - Generates a complete proposal file ready for signing and execution